King of the Narrow Sea

-It received highly positive critical reviews, with praise going towards Parker's screenplay, Kilner's direction, and performances of the cast, especially Paddy Considine and Matt Smith's.
+In the United States, the episode achieved a viewership of 1.8 million during its premiere night on linear television alone.
+It received mostly positive reviews from critics, with praise going towards Parker's screenplay, Kilner's direction, and performances of the cast, especially those of Paddy Considine, Matt Smith, and Milly Alcock.

 Plot

+At Storm's End

 On a realm-wide tour to choose a spouse, Princess Rhaenyra Targaryen, accompanied by Ser Criston Cole, has travelled to Storm's End.
 With Lord Boremund Baratheon's guidance, she meets and rejects countless suitors.
-Rhaenyra abandons the tour while a fight erupts between two suitors, in which one, an adolescent boy, kills another by sword.
+Rhaenyra abandons the tour when a quarrel between two suitors ends in a fatal duel.
 As her ship approaches King's Landing, her uncle, Prince Daemon, flies past on his dragon, Caraxes, victoriously returning from his three-year military campaign in the Stepstones.

+In King's Landing

-Daemon enters the throne room, wearing a crown and claiming the title "King of the Narrow Sea".
-He gives up the crown to his brother, King Viserys, swearing his allegiance.
+Daemon enters the throne room, wearing a crown of bone and teeth to announce his new title as "King of the Narrow Sea".
+He surrenders the crown to his brother, King Viserys, swearing his allegiance.
 As the reconciled brothers celebrate at a feast, Queen Alicent confides her loneliness to Rhaenyra, who also admits missing their friendship.
 Daemon speaks to Rhaenyra, advising her to indulge her desires while fulfilling royal duties.

-Late at night, Rhaenyra, disguised as a boy, sneaks out with Daemon to explore King's Landing's seamier areas.
+Late at night, Rhaenyra disguises herself as a page and sneaks out with Daemon to explore King's Landing's seamier areas.
 They drink, attend a bawdy play, and visit a brothel, where Daemon removes Rhaenyra's disguise and seduces her.
-Although she is willing, he is unable to consummate the affair.
-A frustrated Daemon leaves.
-Returning to the Red Keep, Rhaenyra seduces Criston, who is initially reluctant due to his Kingsguard oath of chastity, but they ultimately fornicate.
+Although she is willing, he is unable to bring himself to consummate the affair.
+Frustrated, Daemon abandons Rhaenyra inside the brothel.
+Returning to the Red Keep, Rhaenyra seduces Criston.
+Criston, initially reluctant due to his Kingsguard vow of chastity, ultimately gives in and the two have sex.

 Ser Otto Hightower learns about Daemon and Rhaenyra's exploits from a spy called the White Worm.
-Otto informs Viserys, who reacts angrily to the news, as well as Otto's apparent spying on Rhaenyra.
+Otto passes the information on to Viserys, who reacts angrily to the news, as well as Otto's apparent spying on Rhaenyra.
 Alicent overhears their conversation.
-She confronts Rhaenyra privately, inadvertently revealing Otto's spying to Rhaenyra.
+She confronts Rhaenyra privately, inadvertently revealing to Rhaenyra her father's machinations.
 Rhaenyra denies having sex with Daemon.
 Viserys angrily confronts a disheveled and hungover Daemon, who seemingly confirms the accusations and proposes to wed Rhaenyra.
-Viserys claims Daemon only wants the marriage to gain the crown, and exiles his brother back to the Vale.
-Alicent tells Viserys her belief that Rhaenyra is still a virgin.
+Enraged, Viserys accuses Daemon of only wanting his crown and exiles him to the Vale.
+Alicent expresses her belief to Viserys that Rhaenyra is still a virgin.

 To avoid scandal, Viserys orders Rhaenyra to marry Ser Laenor Velaryon.
-In exchange, she demands her father dismiss Otto as his Hand, claiming he manipulates the king for personal ambitions.
-Viserys does so.
-He later sends Grand Maester Mellos to give her an abortifacient drink to prevent any "unwanted consequences."
+In exchange, she demands her father dismiss Otto as his Hand for spying on her, pointing out that he should not rely on the advice of a man who puts his own ambitions above his duty to the king.
+Viserys then dismisses Otto as his Hand and later sends Grand Maester Mellos to give Rhaenyra an abortifacient drink to prevent any "unwanted consequences."